Timeline Highlights

 Effective Date for 25% U.S. Steel and Aluminum Tariffs*

 U.S. presidential proclamations “Adjusting Imports of Steel Into the United States” and “Adjusting Imports of Aluminum Into the United States” dated February 10, 2025, impose a 25% tariff on steel and aluminum imported from all countries effective March 12, 2025.
-These tariffs are expected to be cumulative with other tariff measures, meaning up to 50% tariffs on Canadian steel and 35% tariffs on Canadian aluminum.
+These tariffs were originally cumulative with other tariff measures, meaning up to 50% tariffs on Canadian steel and 35% tariffs on Canadian aluminum; however, this stacking has now been addressed under executive order Addressing Certain Tariffs on Imported Articles issued on April 29, 2025 (see below).

 March 13, 2025